Krayaty/bffl/SRS.md

 ## 3.2 Usability
 [This section should include all of those requirements that affect usability.
 For example,
  - specify the required training time for a normal users and a power user to become productive at particular operations
- - specify measurable task times for typical tasks or base the new systemís usability requirements on other systems that the users know and like
+ - specify measurable task times for typical tasks or base the new system‚Äôs usability requirements on other systems that the users know and like
- - specify requirement to conform to common usability standards, such as IBMís CUA standards Microsoftís GUI standards]
+ - specify requirement to conform to common usability standards, such as IBM‚Äôs CUA standards Microsoft‚Äôs GUI standards]

 ### 3.2.1 Usability Requirement One
 [The requirement description goes here.]

 ## 3.3 Reliability
 [Requirements for reliability of the system should be specified here.
 Some suggestions follow:
- - Availabilityóspecify the percentage of time available ( xx.xx%), hours of use, maintenance access, degraded mode operations, etc.
+ - Availability‚Äîspecify the percentage of time available ( xx.xx%), hours of use, maintenance access, degraded mode operations, etc.
- - Mean Time Between Failures (MTBF) ó this is usually specified in hours, but it could also be specified in terms of days, months or years.
+ - Mean Time Between Failures (MTBF) ‚Äî this is usually specified in hours, but it could also be specified in terms of days, months or years.
- -  Mean Time To Repair (MTTR)óhow long is the system allowed to be out of operation after it has failed?
+ -  Mean Time To Repair (MTTR)‚Äîhow long is the system allowed to be out of operation after it has failed?
- - Accuracyóspecify precision (resolution) and accuracy (by some known standard) that is required in the systemís output.
+ - Accuracy‚Äîspecify precision (resolution) and accuracy (by some known standard) that is required in the system‚Äôs output.
- - Maximum Bugs or Defect Rateóusually expressed in terms of bugs per thousand of lines of code (bugs/KLOC) or bugs per function-point( bugs/function-point).
+ - Maximum Bugs or Defect Rate‚Äîusually expressed in terms of bugs per thousand of lines of code (bugs/KLOC) or bugs per function-point( bugs/function-point).
- - Bugs or Defect Rateócategorized in terms of minor, significant, and critical bugs: the requirement(s) must define what is meant by a ìcriticalî bug; for example, complete loss of data or a complete inability to use certain parts of the systemís functionality.]
+ - Bugs or Defect Rate‚Äîcategorized in terms of minor, significant, and critical bugs: the requirement(s) must define what is meant by a ‚Äúcritical‚Äù bug; for example, complete loss of data or a complete inability to use certain parts of the system‚Äôs functionality.]

 ### 3.3.1 Reliability Requirement One
 [The requirement description.]

 ## 3.4 Perfomance
-[The systemís performance characteristics should be outlined in this section.
+[The system‚Äôs performance characteristics should be outlined in this section.
 Include specific response times.
 Where applicable, reference related Use Cases by name.
  - response time for a transaction (average, maximum)
  - throughput, for example, transactions per second
  - capacity, for example, the number of customers or transactions the system can accommodate